txchangecoin-project/onion-txchangecoin-blockchain-explorer/README.md

-# Onion Monero Blockchain Explorer
+# Onion Txchangecoin Blockchain Explorer

 Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users: